FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ### Manual configuration

-Now, you must configure an application in FusionAuth as well as link the user account with which you’ll log in.
+If you choose not to use kickstart, you must configure an application in FusionAuth as well as link the user account with which you’ll log in.

 *"But wait a minute!" you may ask.
 "Why do I have to make another app in FusionAuth?
 Don't I already have a React App?
 I thought I could just import FusionAuth functionality into my React app?"*

-Currently, we don't have a React SDK, therefore you can't directly import FusionAuth functionality into your JavaScript or React projects.
-Instead, FusionAuth is a separate auth solution wrapped in a separate authorization server that developers can interact with via API calls.
+You can't directly import FusionAuth functionality into your JavaScript or React projects.
+Instead, FusionAuth is a separate server that developers interact with via API calls.
 So, instead of being something like a JavaScript library, FusionAuth actually is an entirely separate application that you configure to work with your React app and server of your choosing via API calls.
 Think of it like MongoDB or a Postgres database, but which handles auth, rather than storing data.

-* Navigate to the administrative user interface, and go to Applications.
+* Navigate to the administrative user interface, and go to "Applications".
 * Click the green **+** button to add a new application to your FusionAuth instance.
 * Add a name for your application.
 I'm calling mine `React Auth`.
 * Under the `OAuth` tab, configure the “Authorized Redirect URL” to `http://localhost:3001/oauth-callback`.
-This is where you want FusionAuth to redirect the authorization code.
-We explicitly redirect the authorization code to your app's Express backend.
-You need to configure this because if you *don't* and a hacker later steals your authorization code, they can redirect your app anywhere they want - like to their malicious hacker server!
+This is where you want FusionAuth to redirect the Authorization Code.
+We explicitly send the Authorization Code to your app's Express backend.
+You need to configure the redirect URL because the standard requires you to.
+This prevents a class of attacks where the a hacker changes the location of the redirect URL to steal the Authorization Code, and then retrieves a token associated with a user.
+That token can then be used to access resources as that user, including possibly sensitive data.
-* Under the same `OAuth` tab, configure the “Logout URL” to where FusionAuth sends the user after they (surprise!) log out.
+* Under the same `OAuth` tab, configure the “Logout URL” to where FusionAuth should send the user after they (surprise!) log out.
 Enter in `http://localhost:3001/logout`.
 * Click the blue save button in the top-right to finish the configuration.

 This is what your configuration might look like: